Are the Married at First Sight Australia couples still together?

 Jessika Power and Mick Gould

-Administration officer Jessika, 27, and plaster Mick, 31, broke it off before making the final decision.
+Administration officer Jessika, 27, and plasterer Mick, 31, broke it off before making the final decision.

 Jessika got a second chance at finding love on the show with car broker Dann Webb, but sadly that wasn’t meant to be either.